fluellenarman/Go-KVDB/readme.md

     - Serialize data into bson

 ## Changelog
+### 1/2/2023
+- Dockerized the project to run a single instance of a server kvdb node.
+    - server mode now implemented and can be run locally as a seperate process or on a docker container.
+- Fixed bug in that server would crash if getting a non-string value
+- Implemented a function to remotely close the KVDB.

 ### 11/19/2023
 - Created dockerized distributed prototype in javascript.
 Is in another repo.
 - Implemented a server that will listen for GET, SET, and DELETE requests.